EpiForeSITE/software/.github/ISSUE_TEMPLATE/rpackage.md

 ---
-name: R package
+name: R or Python package
-about: Add a new R package project
+about: Add a new R or Python package project
 title: ""
 labels: ["r-package", "project"]
 ---